ingo/ingo.github.io/_recipes/irish_apple_cake_with_custard_sauce.md

 title: Irish Apple Cake with Custard Sauce
 ---

 Topped with a crunchy streusel, it's moist and toothsome but not too sweet.
 Served with silky vanilla bean custard sauce, it embodies the comforting spirit of traditional Irish baking.
-This traditional Irish dessert is a part of the St. Patrick's Day celebration.
-The cake is dense and heavy, almost bread-like, filled with apples that hold their shape very well when baked.
-The cake is excellent on its own, but the custard sauce poured warm over the top turns it into a decadent dessert.
+This Irish dessert is a part of the St. Patrick's Day celebration.

 ### Ingredients